-The choir, NHS Blood and Transplant and all those who knew Simonne are devastated to hear of Simonne's recent tragic death.
-Our thoughts and condolences are with Simonne’s family at this time.
+The choir, NHS Blood and Transplant and all those who knew Simonne were devastated to hear of Simonne's tragic death.
 She was a valued and respected B Positive choir member and friend who was passionate about the lifesaving power of blood donation following the loss of her son.

 As well as being a member of the Choir, Simone worked as a haematology and oncology nurse at Guy’s hospital in central London.
 She qualified as a nurse in January of this year.